nourabyte/oop-learn/00-introduction-of-object-oriented-programming/05-four-main-principles-of-oop/step.md

-# Step 05: Four main Principles of object oriented programming
+# Step 05: Four Main Principles Of Object Oriented Programming

 Think about your structure code in terms of objects, their attributes, and their behaviors.
 You can make the code flexible , extensible, reusable and easy to understand by using main concept of OOP.